-The following table lists the available toolsets in the Raster toolset and provides a brief description of each.
+The following table lists the available toolsets in the Raster toolset and provides a brief description of each:

-Allows you to create and edit mosaic datasets.
+Create and edit mosaic datasets.

-Allows you to to create orthorectified image mosaic from remote sensing images.
+Create orthorectified image mosaic from remote sensing images.

-Allows you to create and mosaic raster datasets.
+Create and mosaic raster datasets.

 An overview of the Mosaic Dataset toolset